weyhan/Filestuff/README.md

 #### Git Submodule

-On the Terminal.app, go to the root folder of the git repository you want to add Filestuff framework and then add the submodule folder.
+On the `Terminal.app`, go to the root folder of the git repository you want to add the Filestuff framework and then add the submodule folder.

 ```
 git submodule add https://github.com/weyhan/filestuff.git